 Shower Head and Trailing Edge Cooling Influence on Transonic Vane Aero Performance

-An experimental investigation on a cooled nozzle guide vane has been conducted in an annular sector to quantify aerodynamic influences of shower head and trailing edge cooling.
+An experimental investigation on a cooled nozzle guide vane (NGV) has been conducted in an annular sector to quantify aerodynamic influences of shower head (SH) and trailing edge (TE) cooling.
 The investigated vane is a typical high pressure gas turbine vane, geometrically similar to a real engine component, operated at a reference exit Mach number of 0.89.
 The investigations have been performed for various coolant-to-mainstream mass-flux ratios.
 New loss equations are derived and implemented regarding coolant aerodynamic losses.
-Results lead to a conclusion that both trailing edge cooling and shower head film cooling increase the aerodynamic loss compared to an uncooled case.
-In addition, the trailing edge cooling has higher aerodynamic loss compared to the shower head cooling.
-Secondary losses decrease with inserting shower head film cooling compared to the uncooled case.
-The trailing edge cooling appears to have less impact on the secondary loss compared to the shower head cooling.
-Area-averaged exit flow angles around midspan increase for the trailing edge cooling.
+Results lead to a conclusion that both TE cooling and SH film cooling increase the aerodynamic loss compared to an uncooled case.
+In addition, the TE cooling has higher aerodynamic loss compared to the SH cooling.
+Secondary losses decrease with inserting SH film cooling compared to the uncooled case.
+The TE cooling appears to have less impact on the secondary loss compared to the SH cooling.
+Area-averaged exit flow angles around midspan increase for the TE cooling.

 Place, publisher, year, edition, pages

 ASME Press, 2014.
 Vol. 136, no 11, 111001- p.

 Aerodynamic loss, shower head cooling, trailing edge cooling, film cooling, nozzle guide vane

 QC 201409122014-08-072014-08-072014-12-05Bibliographically approved